alberto-lazari/computer-science/game-theory/notes.typ

 Payoffs are the sum of the results of utility function.
 They basically represent the preference of a specific choice (the input)

+/ Collapse: the collapsed tree is the tree of depth 1, with each edge that is a path in the original tree

+= Lotteries
+== Outcomes probability
+Outcomes of the utility functions may not always be certain.
+When randomness comes in a rational player has to choose based on the probability of preferable outcomes

+/ Lottery: probability distribution $p$ over set of outcomes $X = {x_1, ..., x_n}$

+Randomness can actually be modelled as an external player _Nature_ that takes choices